SamanEN/SamanEN.github.io/_pages/about.md

 My Research Interests
 ====

-I'm mostly interested in the intersection of **Formal Methods** and **Computer Systems**.
-I don't find pure logic and verification much appealing; therefore, the emphasis is slightly more on the *Computer Systems* aspect.
-I have also studied **Program Synthesis** course from different sources, and I find its applications in **Computer Networks** very interesting.
+I'm mostly interested and **Computer Systems** and **Computer Network**.
+I' also very fond of applications of **Program Synthesis** in Computer Networks, and I find researches on SDNs and Programmable Networks very interesting.

 My Interests in the world!
 ====

 Beside Computer Science, you need other things to be classified as a living person.
-For me, it's mostly friends and family.
+For me, it's mostly friends and family (such a cliché!).
 But beside that, I also love to take a walk in cities and meet people from different cultures and attitudes.
 I also like photography a lot.
 Unfortunately I'm an amateur in taking photos, and I don't have any special device for that.
 But I still try my best to capture photos with my phone. ~~You can find some of the selected one in [Non-Technical](/non-technical) section.~~